designstem/projects/triangles/index.md

-| section: Simplification of polyhedron
+| section: Simplification of the polyhedron

 | rows: auto
 | height: 100vh